yasiryagi/helpdesk/roles/council-members/README.md

 ##### Closed
 For a Bounty that requires investing lots of time and/or other resources, it may be reasonable to guarantee one or more Appliers that gets Assigned some time to complete all, or some, of the work, without having someone come in and "snipe" the reward.

-##### Free For All
+##### Free-For-All
-For smaller, and perhaps more creative and subjective Bounty, it may make more sense to leave it as a "free for all".
+For smaller, and perhaps more creative and subjective Bounty, it may make more sense to leave it as a "free-for-all".
 In this case, the Council sets a deadline, picks the best Deliverable(s), and rewards the Submitter(s) as per the rules.

 ##### First Come, First Served
 For smaller, perhaps more time sensitive Bounty, one could choose a format where anyone can enter, but each Submitter's Deliverable is reviewed by the chronological order they are submitted.
 The first acceptable Deliverable(s) is granted the reward(s).